This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Italy (at least 3 cases)

-Italy has confirmed its third case of coronavirus, after an Italian national tested positive for the infection, the country’s health ministry said in a statement on Thursday.
+Italy has confirmed its third case of coronavirus, after an Italian national tested positive for the infection, the country’s health ministry said in a statement.

 The patient is the first Italian to contract the virus, following two cases of Chinese tourists with the infection.